 Greater functional strength and endurance

 Aside from any specific training benefits to be gained, becoming fitter and stronger will improve our day-to-day performance, to make life a great deal easier.
-From getting out of bed in the morning, to walking the dog and washing the car, a strong, vital physique will significantly enhance the extent to which we may perform any task.
+From getting out of bed in the morning to walking the dog and washing the car, a strong, vital physique will significantly enhance the extent to which we may perform any task.
 The greater functionality and staying power gained from regular exercise will improve the quality of all that we do.
 In addition, with our stronger bones, muscles, tendons, and ligaments, we are less likely to injure ourselves doing it.

 Improved mental health

 So closely connected are looking and feeling good that exercise could be prescribed as an adjunct or indeed primary treatment for mild depression.
 The saying ‘sound body, sound mind’ is no truer than when viewed as a major flow-on effect of physical fitness training.
 Whenever we exercise, endogenous endorphins (which could be likened to naturally produced morphine, albeit a less potent form) are produced by the central nervous system and pituitary gland to signal a state of mental relaxation to inhibit training-induced pain.
-This analgesic effect may extend well beyond the final rep of a grueling workout.
-In addition, regular exercise bolsters our supply of brain neurotransmitter chemicals serotonin and dopamine, the same compounds that are beneficially modulated through anti depressant medications.
+This analgesic effect may extend well beyond the final rep of a gruelling workout.
+In addition, regular exercise bolsters our supply of brain neurotransmitter chemicals serotonin and dopamine, the same compounds that are beneficially modulated through antidepressant medications.
 Further, looking good and improving our health increases our self-esteem and confidence and gives us a sense of purpose and accomplishment, all necessary for sound mental wellbeing.
 The mind controls our thoughts, feelings and actions – all that we do and all that we are.
 By strengthening the mind through physical fitness training, we become more resilient and better equipped to meet life’s many challenges.

 It’s not all about muscle, strength and shrink-wrapped skin